 St. Stephen's Lutheran Church

-“First Things” is a time-to-time look at the first reading for this coming Sunday.
-Next Sunday’s reading is Isaiah 58:1-12, which you can find by clicking here.
+“First things” is a time-to-time look at the first reading for this coming Sunday.
+This Sunday’s reading is Acts 2:1-21, which you can find by clicking here.

 “It’s Greek to me!” — confused English-speakers and relieved Greek-speakers.

 This is perhaps one of the most famous scenes of the Biblical story: a large crowd of disciples gathered in Jerusalem experience a rush of wind, tongues of flames, and a cacophony of languages becomes intelligible.
 Christians rightly celebrate this day, where the Holy Spirit comes to the followers of Jesus, as the birthday of the church.

 As a worker in said Church, I am very comfortable talking about the other two persons of the Trinity.
 God the Father creates heaven and earth, gives daily bread, speaks from above, etc. etc. God the Son is God taking on flesh.
 He lives, teaches, heals, dies, and is raised again.
 What about this third thing, much more nebulous, literally?
 A bird?
 A wind?
 Okay, we receive it, but what does God the Spirit do?

 To think about this story’s significance, we might also consider and earlier story, Genesis 11:1-9, the story of the Tower of Babel.
 Here, all of humanity had “one language and the same words.”
 They constructed one great city with a rather famous tower, “with its top in the heavens.”
 God responds in a quizzical way, seemingly threatened or perhaps annoyed by humanity’s ambition.”

 “Look, they are one people, and they all have one language, and this is only he beginning of what they will do; nothing that they propose to do now will be impossible for them.”